 Cannabis butters, meanwhile, are often made on the stovetop.

-Simmering cannabis in a tea bag immersed in water and butter is another common way to decarboxylate and extract THC at the same time.
+Simmering cannabis in a tea bag immersed in water and butter is another common way to decarboxylate weed and extract THC at the same time.
 Only a small amount of butter is needed to help draw out the cannabinoids.
-Making teas using this method is a common way of accomplishing two goals in one.
+The temperature of the boiling water bath should be around 212 degrees Fahrenheit.
+Making teas using this method is a common way of accomplishing two goals at once.

 Decarboxylation in Biochemistry

 Decarboxylation has many other applications in biochemistry aside from cannabis use.
-While this process changes the affinity of THC and CBD to bind to our body’s cannabinoid receptors, decarboxylation happens with other amino acids, too.
+While the decarb process changes the ability of THC and CBD to bind to our body’s cannabinoid receptors, decarboxylation happens with other amino acids, too.
 L-tryptophan, for example, is an essential amino acid that is necessary for us to make serotonin (5-hydroxytryptamine), which occurs through decarboxylation.
 Histidine also is converted to histamine, our body’s allergy response, in this way.

 Plants and insects decarboxylate differently than humans, as well.
 The reverse process of decarboxylation is carboxylation, or adding carbon dioxide to a compound, which is the first step of photosynthesis.
 Another popular term today is ketonic decarboxylation.
 This process forms the ketones that are produced by the body during fasting or low carbohydrate intake, such as with the ketogenic diet.

-When exposed to light and heat, both cannabis flower and concentrates that contain THCA will eventually decarboxylate.
+When exposed to light and heat, both cannabis flower and concentrates that contain THCA will eventually decarboxylate all on their own.
 And as mentioned before, further degradation can transform THC into CBN.

-If you want to maintain both the freshness and cannabinoid content of your cannabis, it’s important to store both flower and concentrates in a cool, dark place with minimal exposure to light and heat.
+That means that if you want to maintain both the freshness of your cannabis and the cannabinoid content of your cannabis, it’s important to store both cannabis buds and concentrates in a cool, dark place with minimal exposure to light and heat.